ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 script that is shipped with the Mechanical installation.

 Assume that Mechanical 2023 R2 is installed at ``/usr/ansys_inc``.
-Run Python with this command:
+You would run Python with this command:

 .. code::